CloudLabs-MOC/mslearn-openai/Instructions/Labs/06-use-own-data.md

       ![](../media/openai-lab06_t4_s5.png "Create cognitive search resource")

+      > In the above mentioned region, if Basic SKU is not available, please choose any other region from the available list and continue with the lab.
+This happens due to the high traffic in a single region for AI Search.

 1. Wait until your search resource has been deployed.

 1. Navigate to the **cognitive-search-<inject key="DeploymentID" enableCopy="false"></inject>** and in the overview page copy the URL and paste it in a text editor such as notepad for later use.